TLD136/mosquitto-server-docker/README.md

-Dit is en lege mosquitto mqtt broker in docker.
+This is an empty mosquitto broker.
+It makes use of the Official [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto/) image.
+The only thing I did is configuring it for local testing.

-Om het te runnen typ je `docker compose up`
+To run it you just type `docker compose up`